 It’s easy to conduct an internet search and find a multitude of links that list the best private schools in San Diego, but it’s important to understand that what’s best for one family or student is not necessarily what’s best for another.

-If you missed the article “7 Benefits of Choosing a Private School” in our February 2021 issue, find it HERE (flip to page 18).
+If you missed our article “7 Benefits of Choosing a Private School," find it HERE.

 When visiting schools for a tour, treat it like an interview.
 Here are questions to ask and important things to know about some differences between public and private school education.